PepeuFBV/Movie-Recommendation-api/README.md

 # Movie Recommendation API

 This is a simple API that recommends movies based on the user's previous ratings.
 It uses the MovieLens dataset and a collaborative filtering algorithm to make recommendations.
+The API is used in the [Kotflix](https://github.com/PepeuFBV/KotFlix) project to recommend movies to users.

 The chosen model for the project was obtained in the [Movie Recommendation](https://github.com/PepeuFBV/Movie-Recommendation) repository.
 Just get the model and best params to insert in the API.